knope-dev/knope/docs/src/content/docs/reference/Knope Bot (GitHub App)/features.md

 For all the merge methods enabled on the repository and not covered by the pull request title, the bot will check the commit messages included in the pull request.
-If _any_ of the commits in the pull request can be parsed as a [conventional commit] (even if they won't change the next version or changelog), the check will pass.
+If Knope Bot can parse _any_ of the commits in the pull request as a [conventional commit] (even if they wouldn't change the next version or changelog), the check will pass.

 ## Creating change files